mvillarrealb/module-loader/README.md

 ### Everything wich requires to collect a group of modules into a "holder"

-If you found yourself in the need to use an object which collects modules from a directory, then module-loader may be suitable for your needs, it does not require any additional node modules and uses native node's fs module
+If you found yourself in the need to use an object which collects modules from a directory, then mod-loader may be suitable for your needs, it does not require any additional node modules and uses native node's fs module

 ## Tests